 I’d add that they’re also useful in getting insight about customer perception of product categories and how your products or services are considered relative to competitors.
 This can help inform new product development.

-So that’s the “why” of social media listening tools, but how do you decide?
-Issues to consider when selecting social media tools are summarised in this chart.
+So that’s ‘why, what and how’ of social media technologies, but which do you choose?
+Key features and factors to consider when selecting social media tools are summarized in the following figure:

 The Tool Key Features and Factors Impacting Selection Process

 The following graph from the Ideya’s Report illustrates how tools differ in terms of product features but also shows that the SMM technologies are continually introducing new product features.

 Indeed, the number of tools offering CRM system or allowing integration with other CRM technologies such as Salesforce, SugarCRM, Microsoft Dynamics, Oracle, etc. has grown from 53.8% in 2017 to 62.4% in 2018.
 Similarly, about 85.4% of SMM tools currently offer API integration - a very valuable option for organizations with complex social media programs, which is 2.7% more than in 2017.

 According to the report, audience analysis has experienced the highest growth (15.7%) with 45.2% of SMM tools offering audience analysis in 2018 in comparison to 29.5% tools in 2017.

 The number of SMM Tools offering the campaign management and monitoring feature has also increased in the past several years.
 According to the report, the number of featured tools offering campaign management and monitoring feature has grown from 76.9% in 2017 to 78.3% in 2018, while the number of the tools offering publishing and workflow management capabilities grew by 1.3% and 6.3% respectively.

 The Report also offers detailed Selection Process Worksheet to expedite the selection process and make it more relevant to specific business requirements and goals.

 For more information, read the Report Excerpts below or download them from Ideya’s Website.